OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-08.md

 For the Lord your God is bringing you into a good land, a land with streams, fountains, and springs, flowing out in valleys and hills;

 ## Deuteronomy 8:8
-a land of wheat and barley, of vines, fig trees, and pomegranates, a land of olive oil and honey;
+a land rich with wheat and barley, vines, fig trees, and pomegranates, abundant in olive oil and honey;

 ## Deuteronomy 8:9
 a land where you will eat without scarcity, where you will lack nothing; a land whose stones are iron, and from whose hills you can extract copper.